malvikasharan/Software_carpentry_EMBL/python_session-1.md

 ###Data structure - 1

-- Data Structures are containers that hold/store a collection of data/object together
-- There are two built-in data structures that we will discuss here
+Data Structures are containers that hold/store a collection of data/object together There are two built-in data structures that we will discuss here
 - List (list): holds ordered collection of objects separated by comma
   - Objects are present in the given order any change in introduced
-    - Lists are mutable: data can be added and removed
-- An empty list are created as
+  - Lists are mutable: data can be added and removed An empty list are created as
 ```
 my_list = []
 ```
-- A list with values are created as
+A list with values are created as
 ```
 my_list = [1, 2, ‘a’, ‘b’]
 ```

 ##Exercise - 4

-- print and check at each step
+Print and check at each step
 ```
 help(list)
 ```

-- create a list with five items and follow the exercise
+Create a list with five items and follow the exercise
 ```
 my_list = [1, 2, ‘C’, 4, ‘E’]
 ```
-- Add/append an item
+Add/append an item
 ```
 my_list.append(‘X’)
 ```
-- Access the list item by index, which are the position of items (counted from 0)
-- Access the 1st item (square brackets to define the index)
+Access the list item by index, which are the position of items (counted from 0) Access the 1st item (square brackets to define the index)
 ```
 my_list[0]
 ```
-- Access the last item
+Access the last item
 ```
 my_list[-1]
 ```
-- Access the 4th item (?)
+Access the 4th item (?)
 ```
 my_list[...]
 ```
-- Access items from position 2 to 4.
+Access items from position 2 to 4.
 Here 4 means item in the 5th position, last mentioned index is not accessed
 ```
 my_list[1:4]
 ```
-- Access items at the index 2 to the second last position (?)
+Access items at the index 2 to the second last position (?)
 ```
 ```
-- Access items from the beginning to the position 4
+Access items from the beginning to the position 4
 ```
 mylist[:4]
 ```
-- Access items at the index 2 to the last position (?)
+Access items at the index 2 to the last position (?)
 ```
 ```
-- Insert an item in the 4th position
+Insert an item in the 4th position
 ```
 my_list.insert(3, ‘X’)
 ```
-- Check the items in the list and find the number of items
+Check the items in the list and find the number of items
 ```
 len(my_list)
 ```
-- Remove ‘X’ from the list.
+Remove ‘X’ from the list.
 Check the length again
 ```
 my_list.remove(‘X’)
 ```
-- Remove an item from a position from any index (i=3)
+Remove an item from a position from any index (i=3)
 ```
 my_list.pop([i])
 ```
-- Get maximum value in the list
+Get maximum value in the list
 ```
 max(my_list)
 ```
-- Get minimum value in the list (letters are considered larger than digits)
+Get minimum value in the list (letters are considered larger than digits)
 ```
 min(my_list)
 ```
-- Reverse items in the list
+Reverse items in the list
 ```
 my_list.reverse()
 ```
-- Sort items of the list
+Sort items of the list
 ```
 sorted(my_list)
 ```
-- Reverse the items again
+Reverse the items again
 ```
 ```
-- Summed up the value of a list containing all the numerical items: sum(list_num)
+Summed up the value of a list containing all the numerical items: sum(list_num)
 ```
 list_num = [1, 2, 3, 4]
 ```
-- Convert a string into list
+Convert a string into list
 ```
 my_string = ‘convert string into list’
 list(my_string)
 ```
-- Count the occurrence of an item
+Count the occurrence of an item
 - hint-1:
 ```
 list(‘convert string into list’).count(‘t’)